Find. Prove. Fix. Credential.

 Sources: Global Risk Institute 2024, IBM Cost of a Data Breach 2024.
 Even at low-probability assumptions, the exposure case can justify immediate cryptographic review.

-QScout Free provides a verified website signal; QScout Silver or Gold can add approved audit-ready artifacts for cryptographic assessment controls in PCI-DSS 4.0.1, HIPAA, SOC 2, NIST 800-53, and ISO 27001.
+QScout public intake provides a verified website snapshot; QScout Silver or Gold can add approved audit-supporting artifacts for cryptographic assessment controls in PCI-DSS 4.0.1, HIPAA, SOC 2, NIST 800-53, and ISO 27001.
 Governed deliverables can include technical findings, compliance mapping, remediation sequencing, and board-ready risk assessment.
 Re-validation is available under QScout Pulse or an approved engagement plan.

 Requirement 11.4 external security assessment